Rusty Wallace Net Worth 2026

 Racing career

-Prior to joining the NASCAR circuit, Wallace made a name for himself racing around in Florida, winning a pair of local track championships, and won the Central Racing Association Rookie of the Year award in 1973.[7]
-He went on to become of the most successful drivers in the Midwest from 1974 to 1978, winning more then 200 races.[8]
-Then In 1979, he won the United States Auto Club's (USAC) Stock Car Rookie of the Year honors, finishing third in points behind A. J. Foyt and Bay Darnell.[9]
-In 1981, he finished second in the USAC Stock Cars championship standings, behind Joe Ruttman.[9]
+Prior to joining the NASCAR circuit, Wallace made a name for himself racing around in Florida, winning a pair of local track championships, and won the Central Racing Association Rookie of the Year award in 1973.[10]
+He went on to become one of the most successful drivers in the Midwest from 1974 to 1978, winning more then 200 races.[5]
+Then In 1979, he won the United States Auto Club's (USAC) Stock Car Rookie of the Year honors, finishing third in points behind A. J. Foyt and Bay Darnell with two wins and eight top-tens.[11]
+In 1981, he finished second in the USAC Stock Cars championship standings, behind Joe Ruttman with two wins and nine ton-tens [11]

-Wallace would continue to race sporadically in the Winston during the 1981 and 1982 seasons.[12]
-His best finish during this period came at the National 500 on October 11, 1981 where he finished in 6th place.[13]
+Wallace would continue to race sporadically in the Winston during the 1981 and 1982 seasons.[14]
+His best finish during this period came at the National 500 on October 11, 1981, where he finished in 6th place.[15]
+On October 3, 1982, Wallace won the prestigious short track race the Winchester 400 after leading 75 laps.[16]
+Wallace later won another short track crown jewel race in 1985 at the All American 400, leading for 225 laps.[17]

 By 1983 it was clear that Wallace was one of the more talented young racers in the sport however the one thing he was lacking was a major short track championship, which would help him get a full-time major-team NASCAR opportunity.
 And so, in 1983, Wallace finally raced a full American Speed Association schedule.
 He had competed most of the tour the previous two years and ended the 1981 season with the Winchester 400, but due to missing a few races it had kept him out of championship contention both years.[18]
 Throughout the season Wallace ultimately emerged on top.
 Over the opening seven races, he paced the field for 477 laps, though frequent mechanical issues kept knocking him out of contention.
 He then hit a strong midseason stretch followed, with five top-five finishes in six races, putting him back in championship contention.
 He officially moved into the lead after finishing fifth at Coeburn in August.
 The fall portion of his season featured a standout victory at Michigan International Speedway, giving him his second ASA win on a NASCAR superspeedway along with enough top-ten results to hold off his competitors.
 All Wallace had to do to secure the championship was just have a decent finish at the final race in Nashville, which he was able to do.
 Winning the 1983 ASA championship while beating out future NASCAR stars such as Mark Martin, Alan Kulwicki, and Dick Trickle.[18]